Coin in the fish's mouth: Analysis

 Heinrich Meyer suggests that Peter's assertion "Yes" makes it "clear that Jesus had hitherto been in the habit of paying the tax".

-The story ends without stating that Peter caught the fish as Jesus predicted, nor does the text specify the species of the fish involved, but three West Asian varieties of tilapia are referred to as "St. Peter's fish", in particular the redbelly tilapia.
+The story ends without recounting whether Peter caught the fish as Jesus predicted, nor does the text specify the species of the fish involved.

-Jesus performed this miracle not to offend those who collected the two-drachma temple tax.
-This is the only miracle that Jesus performed to avoid offending people.
-Jesus typically performed miracles and made statements that were offensive to his audience, particularly the Jewish priesthood.
+In the dialogue between Peter and Jesus, the latter urges Peter to pay the tax so that they do not offend those in charge of collecting the temple tax.
+This is the only miracle recorded in the gospels where Jesus declares to perform it in order to avoid offending certain people.
 Jesus' statement that "the children are exempt" is one of many statements where Jesus describes his followers and himself as being part of a spiritual family.
 Some interpretations of this passage indicate that Christians should not pay the traditional church tithe.
 Some interpretations of Peter's reply "from others" indicate that the church tithe should come from non-Christian church visitors.